palantir/conjure-typescript-example/README.md

     ```
     * src/recipesApp.tsx - the main component of this app
     * src/components - defines react components
-    * src/services - uses [conjure-typescript-client] and the generated [conjure-recipe-example-api] to define a remote `RecipeBookService`
+    * src/services - uses [conjure-typescript-runtime] and the generated [conjure-recipe-example-api] to define a remote `RecipeBookService`
     * src/store - defines the redux store for this app
         * src/store/actions - defines actions that are exported to the react app
         * src/store/reducers - defines reducers that implement the behaviour of the actions on the state